loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

         `copy`, `clear`, `compose`, `names_of`, `validate_isa_text`.
 There are a few accepted abbreviations, such as `rpr` for the 'representation' of a value, `idx` for 'index', `chr` for 'character'.

+    *   No CamelCase and longwindingsnakewords, please use underscores (i'd use hyphens if it was possible).

     *   CoffeeNode library names are spelled in SCREAMING CAPS using the Latin and the Greek alphabet.

         (I do not want to rule out library names written in Brahmi, Cherokee or Chinese, but right now